Samuel Blachley Webb: Military career

 Congress had provided Washington with an army, but Washington had to recruit his own general staff to handle plans, orders, reports, and other logistical tasks.
 Washington's aides-de-camp, officers who functioned as his administrative assistants, became that general staff.
 One of the first men he approached to be an aide-de-camp was Webb, then a major.
 In June 1776, Webb was promoted to the rank of lieutenant colonel and aide-de-camp to Washington.
 He worked directly alongside Washington during the summer and fall campaigns of 1776, during which the Continental Army was forced out of New York and across New Jersey.

 Webb served as an active and aggressive battlefield assistant during the first two years of the war, becoming the only aide to be wounded three times in battle while on Washington's staff.
 On December 25–26, 1776, during George Washington's crossing of the Delaware River, Webb was in Washington's boat.
 He was shot off his horse later on December 26, while carrying orders across the battlefield at the Battle of Trenton.

 While he was recovering at home, Webb was promoted to the rank of regimental colonel by Washington in January 1777.
 He was given orders to recruit an additional Connecticut Regiment of the Continental Army.
 In December 1777, Colonel Webb was captured by a British warship.
 It was a custom of the day to offer parole to officers taken prisoner, and as a result, Webb was allowed to board in a private home on Long Island during his captivity.
 He was also allowed to travel often between enemy lines on personal business.
 He made frequent trips home to Wethersfield, to his regiment in Rhode Island, to General Washington's headquarters, and to visit Elizabeth Bancker, a young lady he was courting in North Raritan, New Jersey.

 In October 1780, while still a prisoner of war, Webb married Elizabeth in a small ceremony, in an effort to avoid attracting attention.
 The couple had a brief honeymoon.
 Four months later Webb was released in a prisoner exchange, and immediately returned to his regiment.

 In May 1781, Webb traveled back to Wethersfield to meet at his childhood home with Washington and French General Rochambeau.
 They were meeting to plan the Siege of Yorktown, the final major conflict of the American Revolution.
 Following this, Webb returned to his regiment where he remained until it was disbanded in September 1783.

 Later life

-Webb became a merchant in New York City, and in early September 1790, he married his second wife, Catherine Hegeboom, and moved to her family's farm in Claverack, New York.
+Webb became a merchant in New York City, and in early September 1790, he married his second wife, Catherine Hogeboom, and moved to her family's farm in Claverack, New York.

 In recognition of his wartime services, Webb was promoted by Washington to brigadier general upon his retirement.
 He remained a friend to Washington and served as grand marshal at Washington's inauguration in 1789.
 He was an original member of the Society of the Cincinnati.

 His children included journalist and diplomat James Watson Webb, and Henry Livingston Webb, a soldier and politician.